Beginner’s Photography Workshop

 How to Take Better Photos of Your Everyday Life

 This class is for beginner photographers to learn how to take great photos of their daily lives, especially of the people they love.

-The next workshop is full.
-The next will likely be in the fall sometime.
-In the meantime, you can click here to subscribe to my workshop mailing list to be notified of future workshops or see how you can book your own private workshop or one-on-one lessons.
+The next workshop is Sunday, December 10, 2017 from 12pm to 3pm.
+(November 26th filled up on the day I announced it.)
+If you can’t make this date, click here to subscribe to my workshop mailing list to be notified of future workshops or see how you can book your own private workshop or one-on-one lessons.

 I’m also working on an online version of the workshop.
 If you sign up on this page, you can get notified when my online workshop is ready and get my FREE ebook “12 tips to taking better photos of your family”.